bocheng97/TRGN510_Final/README.md

 ### What issues I found
 #### 1.I found in the vignette is the "voomDLDA" method, which has errors for now I can't solve, so I just skip this method.
 #### 2.Another thing is the model accuracy is low, maybe I need more dataset.
+#### 3.For the HTML, I still can't make the HTML, the issue is from my input data function, I input my data once a time and print the table, so the HTML will contain so much table, so HTML does not work well.
 ## Deliverable
 ### I will use R MarkDown/Notebook/Jupyter to display a understandable codes.